fleet-sdk/docs/docs/getting-started.md

 ```

 ::: tip
 No idea about where `inputs` and `creationHeight` variables come from?
-Please, take a look at the [Wallet Interaction](/guide/wallet-interaction.md) page.
+Please, take a look at the [Wallet Interaction](/wallet-interaction.md) page.
 :::

+## What's next?

+Next on, you can continue on this guide for an in-depth exploration of all Fleet packages or pick the topic of your preference on the side panel.

+If you are not yet familiar with Ergo transactions, you may want to look at the excellent "[Anatomy of Ergo](https://docs.ergoplatform.com/dev/data-model/box/)" section on Ergo Docs.